luisvinatea/ChasquiFX/UPDATE-SUMMARY.md

 2. Organize files by type and purpose in separate directories
 3. Use the deployment script's conflict detection before every deployment
 4. Update the `.vercelignore` file as new non-essential files are added to the project
+5. Always use the modern Vercel configuration format with `rewrites` instead of `routes`